JoyMonteiro/bharatsim-tutorial/source/frameworkbasics-Optimization.rst

 The target to be optimized
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :ref:`Saving your output` section (in :ref:`Writing your First Program`), we use a user-defined class called ``SIROutputSpec``.
+In the :ref:`section on writing output to a file <Writing output to file>` (in :ref:`Writing your First Program`), we use a user-defined class called ``SIROutputSpec``.
 In the ``getRows`` method of the class, we obtain the number of people in each compartment with the following lines of code:

 .. code-block:: scala